Top 10 Coffee Grinder Comparison

 Coffee Grinders: What features are there and how should I pick them?

-In this section, I will go through the main features in a coffee grinder, and what you should to consider before picking one over the other.
+In this section, I will go through the main features in a quality grinder, and what you should to consider before picking one over the other.

 Grinder Mechanism: Blade vs Burr